10 Different Healthcare Settings for LPNs

 However, almost all home healthcare LPNs work for an agency rather than as independent contractors.
 LPNs are typically paid by case and not hourly, so salary is based on the number of patients seen (not the hours worked).
 Driving from home to home is also a factor.

 Government facilities, including correctional facilities, Veterans Administration departments, and military bases, employ 7% of LPNs, according to the BLS.
-Government facilities provide a variety of LPN career options and offer good benefits, including retirement plans.
+Government facilities provide a variety of LPN career options and offer good benefits, such as retirement plans.
 Many government employers include financial aid for nursing education in their benefits.

-As in other settings, your work will consist of supporting clinical staff and assisting patients.
+As in other settings, your work includes supporting clinical staff and assisting patients.
 Like physicians' offices, there is typically little room for professional growth.

 Hospice nurse care, like nursing home care, is one of the most rewarding yet emotionally demanding career options for LPNs.
 Hospice care serves patients who are expected to live six months or less, either in their homes or at a hospice facility.
 Another end of life care nursing is palliative nursing which serves those who have a longer life expectancy.